mozman/ezdxf/docs/source/tutorials/simple_drawings.rst

 .. seealso::

-    Look at the :ref:`layout` factory methods to see all the available DXF entities.
+    Look at factory methods of the :class:`~ezdxf.layouts.BaseLayout` class to see all the available DXF entities.